 2. Generic names should be used.
-When proprietary brands are used for devices, drugs, or reagents, include the name of the manufacturer, city, and country of origin.
+When proprietary brands are used for devices, drugs, or reagents, include the name of the manufacturer.

 3. Lowercase letters are used throughout the manuscript, except for locations, names, proper nouns, abbreviations, etc., where capital letters are needed.